dudash/openshiftexamples-cicdpipeline/README.md

 # OpenShift Examples - CI/CD Pipeline
+OpenShift can be a useful aide in creating a Continuous Integration (CI) / Continuous Delivery (CD) pipeline.
+CI/CD is all about creating a streamlined process to move from a developer's code change to delivered operations-ready software (i.e. ready to deploy to production).
+And a key part of CI/CD is the automation to make the process predicatable, repeatable, and easy.

-OpenShift can ...
-This git repo contains an intentionally simple example of ...
+This git repo contains an intentionally simple example of a software pipeline.
+It allows you ....

 Here's what it looks like: